 Sometimes due to system conflicts, the video export could fail.
 Try to export your video again after restarting your system.
 Your exported video might play well without any quality issues after restarting.

 It is possible that the player you are using does not support the file type or the codec that was used to compress the exported video file.
 Try playing video in another media player, such as VLC Player, Windows Media Player, PotPlayer, etc. A widely used VLC Player usually plays videos not played by other players.
 It comes with its own internal codecs and plays just any video format.
 This free and open source player is compatible with all Mac, Windows and Linux platforms.

 Sometimes rendering through third-party plugins can cause problem on export.
 Try exporting video without special effects.
 Select a video clip with effects, make a copy of its timeline, and remove all effects in that timeline and then export your video.

 Your system should be powerful enough to save your heavy rendered videos.
 Ensure sufficient memory space, CPU, and GPU to save large videos or movies.

 Ensure the export settings in timeline is according to the source video clip quality and format.
 This is important to get the good video quality after export.
 Every video editing software has provision of recommended settings and advanced settings.
 Customize and apply the settings as per your requirement.
-Re-export your video in right size to prevent blurred, jerky or shaky videos.
+Re-export your video in right size to prevent blurred, jerky or shaky videos and improve video quality.
 Select resolution, dimension, aspect ratio, bit rate etc., based on the format, size, and frame rate.
 Always preview the video before exporting to be rest assured of the final output.